mjpclab/extra-http-file-server/README.md

 - `--rewrite-post` executed to transform the URL if matched.
 - `--rewrite-end` executed to transform the URL if matched, and skip rest of `--rewrite-end`, `--redirect`, `--proxy` and `--return`.
 - `--proxy` executed if URL matched, and stop processing.
+  - `--header-add` and `--header-set` executed if URL matched, and stop processing.
 - `--return` executed if URL matched, and stop processing.
+  - `--header-add` and `--header-set` executed if URL matched, and stop processing.
   - `--status-page` executed if status code matched, and stop processing.
 - ghfs internal process
+- `--header-add` and `--header-set` executed if URL matched.
 - `--to-status` executed if URL matched, and stop processing.
   - `--status-page` executed if status code matched, and stop processing.
 - `--status-page` executed if status code matched, and stop processing.